Using labels and filters to organize your Gmail inbox

 Assigning labels in an email message

-4. Check all the labels you want to apply to this message (Figure 3).
+- Check all the labels you want to apply to this message (Figure 3).
+According to Gmail's official help documentation, you can apply multiple labels to a single message for enhanced categorization.

 Figure 3 - Assigning labels within an email message